-- Energy and Environmental Science, focused on advancing a clean energy agenda through fundamental research on energy production, storage, transmission, and use, and on advancing our understanding of the earth's climate through basic research in atmospheric and environmental sciences and climate change; - The Frontiers of Science, focused on unraveling nature's mysteries-from the study of subatomic particles, atoms, and molecules that make of the materials of our everyday world to DNA, proteins, cells, and entire biological systems; and - The 21st Century Tools of Science, national scientific user facilities providing the Nation's researchers with the most advanced tools of modern science including accelerators, colliders, supercomputers, light sources, neutron sources, and facilities for studying the nanoworld.
+- The Frontiers of Science, discovering nature's mysteries from the study of subatomic particles, atoms, and molecules that are the building blocks of the materials of our everyday world to the DNA, proteins, and cells that are the building blocks of entire biological systems; - The 21st Century Tools of Science, providing to the Nation's researchers more than 30 national scientific user facilities, the most advanced tools of modern science including accelerators, colliders, supercomputers, light sources, neutron sources, and facilities for studying the nanoworld; and - Energy and Environmental Science, advancing a clean energy agenda through fundamental research on energy production, conversion, storage, transmission, and use and advancing our understanding of the earth and its climate through basic research in atmospheric and environmental sciences and climate change.

-The Office of Science manages its research portfolio through six scientific program offices and a workforce development program.
+The Office of Science manages its research portfolio through six scientific program offices.
 The following program descriptions, websites, and technical points of contact are offered to provide more in-depth information on scientific and technical areas of interest to the Office of Science: